pricempire/cs2-inspect-service-go/README.md

 ### Bot connection issues

-If bots are having trouble connecting to Steam:
+If bots are having trouble connecting to the Game Coordinator:

-1. Check that your Steam accounts are valid and have CS2 access
+1. Check the bot's status using the `/health` endpoint
-2. Ensure your IP is not rate-limited by Steam
+2. Try manually reconnecting the bot using the `/reconnect` endpoint with the `force=true` parameter
-3. Try using a VPN or proxy if you're experiencing regional restrictions
+3. Verify that your Steam accounts have CS2 access and are not VAC banned
-4. Check for Steam maintenance or outages
+4. If using proxies, ensure they are working correctly and can connect to Steam servers

 ### Database connection issues